reubenwong97/telerun/README.md

 TELOXIDE_TOKEN = <TELEGRAM_BOT_API_TOKEN>
 ```

-,where `TELEGRAM_BOT_API_TOKEN` is the API key of the telegram bot you are creating.
+`TELEGRAM_BOT_API_TOKEN` is the API key of the telegram bot you are creating.
 For instructions on how to do so, please follow this [tutorial](https://core.telegram.org/bots/tutorial).

 Viola!
 You have now hosted your own telerun bot service 🥳